 What is Diastasis Recti Abdominus (DRA)?

 Your main tummy muscle is called the Rectus Abdominus (Also known as your “six pack” muscle).
-This muscle has a left and a right side, joined together by a thin band of tissue.
-DRA is the stretching of the band of tissue and widening of the area between the left and right sides of your tummy muscle during pregnancy.
+This muscle has a left and a right side, joined together by a thin band of tissue called the linea alba.
+DRA is the stretching of the linea alba and widening of the area between the left and right sides of your tummy muscle during pregnancy.

 DRA & Pregnancy